 His entrepreneurial stories dwarfed my corporate drudgery.

-I could hear him talk for hours about how he made sales despite being from the technical background.
+I could hear him talk for hours about how he made sales despite being from a technical background.

 Like a snake dancing to the tunes of a snake charmer, I forgot to look beyond the glowing facade.

 It wasn’t long before fascination turned into inspiration (his tales of conquering the big evil world of business were no joke).

 I started assessing my current situation as a programmer in a company, where I worked on a small module of a big project of a bigger company.